Bigg Boss: Synopsis

 Contestants called "housemates" live together in a specially constructed house that is isolated from the outside world.
 Housemates are voted out, usually on a weekly basis, until only one remains and wins the cash prize.
 During their stay in the house, contestants are continuously monitored by live television cameras as well as personal audio microphones.

-The program relies on techniques such as a scripted back-to-basic environment, evictions, weekly tasks, competitions set by Bigg Boss, and the “confession room” where housemates converse with Bigg Boss and nominate the housemates they wish to evict from the house.
+The program relies on techniques such as a scripted back-to-basics environment, evictions, weekly tasks, competitions set by Bigg Boss, and the “confession room” where housemates converse with Bigg Boss and nominate the housemates they wish to evict from the house.
 The housemates with the most nominations are then announced, and viewers are given the opportunity to vote via SMS or online through social media and smartphone applications for the nominee they wish to save from eviction.
 The last person standing is declared the winner.

 The contestants are required to indulge in housework and are assigned tasks by the omnipresent authority figure known to them as Bigg Boss.
-The tasks are designed to test teamwork abilities and community spirit of the housemates.
+The tasks are designed to test the teamwork abilities and community spirit of the housemates.
 The luxury budget is a weekly allowance to buy luxury food items other than the supplied essentials which depend on the outcome of assigned tasks.